hashicorp/terraform/tools/terraform-bundle/README.md

 ## Custom Plugins
 To include custom plugins in the bundle file, create a local directory "./plugins" and put all the plugins you want to include there, under the required [sub directory](#plugins-directory-layout).
 Optionally, you can use the `-plugin-dir` flag to specify a location where to find the plugins.
-To be recognized as a valid plugin, the file must have a name of the form `terraform-provider-<NAME>_v<VERSION>`.
+To be recognized as a valid plugin, the file must have a name of the form `terraform-provider-<NAME>`.
 In addition, ensure that the plugin is built using the same operating system and architecture used for Terraform Enterprise.
 Typically this will be `linux` and `amd64`.

 ### Plugins Directory Layout
 To include custom plugins in the bundle file, you must specify a "source"